Authentication

 Authentication endpoints have the following rate limits:

-- Refresh: 10 requests per minute per user
+- Refresh: 30 requests per minute per token, 100 requests per minute per IP address

 For API request rate limits by subscription tier, see Rate Limiting.
 When limits are exceeded, the API returns a 429 Too Many Requests status code with a Retry-After header indicating when to retry.